• Skip to Content

 The chemistry program at New College encourages and develops independence, collaboration, and scientific judgment.
 From the beginning, students work closely with faculty in a non-competitive environment, learning the skills and techniques necessary for scientific work.
 Tutorials, Independent Study Projects, and the senior thesis provide opportunities for intensive study on specific topics and original laboratory research.

-Research facilities include a 400 MHz NMR spectrometer, several FTIR and UV-visible spectrophotometers, a fluorimeter, high-performance liquid chromatographs, inert atmosphere glove boxes, electrochemistry equipment, a GC, a real-time PCR machine.
+Research facilities include a 400 MHz NMR spectrometer, FTIR and UV-visible spectrophotometers including a fluorimeter, a high-performance liquid chromatograph, an inert atmosphere glove box, a solvent purification system, electrochemistry equipment, a GC-mass spectrometer, a real-time PCR machine, and a brand new benchtop powder X-ray diffractometer.
+The latter enables rapid phase identification and crystallographic analysis of solid materials.

 Courses offered in the core program in chemistry include General Chemistry I and II, Organic Chemistry-Structure and Reactivity I and II, Inorganic Chemistry, Physical Chemistry I and II, and Biochemistry I. General, Organic, Inorganic, and Physical Chemistry are each accompanied by separate laboratory courses.
-In addition to the core chemistry courses, other courses offered include Environmental Chemistry, Advanced Organic Chemistry, Biochemistry II, Biochemistry Laboratory, Structure Elucidation and Organometallic Chemistry and Catalysis for Organic & Polymer Synthesis.
+In addition to the core chemistry courses, other courses offered include Analytical Chemistry, Environmental Chemistry, Advanced Organic Chemistry, Biochemistry II, Biochemistry Laboratory, Structure Elucidation, Polymer Chemistry, Bioinorganic Chemistry, Medicinal Chemistry, and Chemical Research, Communication and Careers.
 Recent tutorials have been conducted in Green Chemistry, Atmospheric Chemistry, Computational Chemistry, Virology, and Enzyme Kinetics.
-Many opportunities are available for tutorials on other topics, as well as for laboratory research tutorials.
+Many opportunities are available for tutorials on these and other topics, as well as for laboratory research tutorials.

-For students with little experience in the natural sciences, Chemistry and the Environment and Environmental Chemistry are occasionally offered.
-Both courses present chemistry within the context of society and the environment.
-Chemistry and the Environment and General Chemistry I satisfy the CYC Natural Sciences Curriculum requirement (and the Natural Sciences Liberal Arts Curriculum requirement.)
+For students with little experience in the natural sciences, Introduction to Environmental Chemistry is offered.
+This course presents chemistry within the context of society and the environment.
+Introduction to Environmental Chemistry and General Chemistry I satisfy the CYC Natural Sciences Curriculum requirement, and General Chemistry I satisfies the Natural Sciences General Education requirement.

 Faculty in Chemistry